open-canada/UseR/index.md

 ### News:

+2021-04-30:
+- Friday Meet-ups moved from 11:30 to 12:05
+- Our COVID web app has additional mirror now: <https://open-canada.github.io/Use-R/COVID>, in addition to <https://rcanada.shinyapps.io/covid/>.

 2021-04-23:
 - Welcome to our new [Use R, Canada!](https://open-canada.github.io/Use-R) portal, hosted at `open-canada` GitHub portal!
 This portal is the continuation of the efforts started last year at [R Ottawa](https://IVI-M.github.io/R-Ottawa/), now supported by a larger community of government employees from all around the country.
 Hope you will find it useful!